tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 A simple solution might be to just rename the files to account for this parameter as well, but this approach would quickly become intractable if the parameter space increased further, and a more flexible traditional solution involving the use of, e.g., a relational MySQL :cite:`mysql` database might introduce undesirable setup costs and performance bottlenecks for file-based workflows on HPC.
 Even if we do employ such a solution, we also have to account for our workflow process: we need a way to run analysis and post-processing on just the new data points without performing unnecessary work on the old ones.

-This paper showcases the signac framework, a data and workflow management tool that aims to address these issues in a simple, powerful, and flexible manner.
+This paper showcases the signac framework, a data and workflow management tool that aims to address these issues in a simple, powerful, and flexible manner (:ref:`fig:summary`).
 By storing JSON-encoded metadata and the associated data together directly on the file system, signac provides database functionality such as searching and grouping data without the overhead of maintaining a server or interfacing with external systems, and it takes advantage of the high performance file systems common to HPC.
 With signac, data space modifications like the one above are trivially achievable with just a few lines of Python code.
 Additionally, signac's workflow component makes it just as easy to modify the process of data generation, since we simply define the post-processing as a Python function.